OdinsHat/twfy-php/README.md

 `use OdinsHat\Twfy`

-Then here's a few basic examples:
+Then here's a basic example:

 ```php
 $twfyapi = new TWFYAPI('DpPSWnGj7XPRGePtfMGWvGqQ');